getsentry/sentry-docs/docs/pricing.rst

 .. describe:: Who sees my events?

 You control who can see events.
-We allow you to add your team members, as well as share events with anonymous users should you wish.
+We allow you to add your team members, as well as share events with anonymous users should you wish to do so.

 .. describe:: How are reserved capacity discounts applied as my capacity increases?